-Starting IP Ending IP If required, change the Starting IP and the Ending IP to configure the range of IP addresses that the DFL can assign.
-Netmask Enter the Netmask that the DFL assigns to the DHCP clients.
-Lease Duration Optionally type in the interval in seconds after which a DHCP client must ask the DHCP server for a new address.
-Domain Optionally type in the domain that the DHCP server assigns to the client.
-DNS IP Optionally type in the IP addresses of up to 3 DNS servers that the DHCP clients can use for looking up domain names.
+Network Extractional starting IP and the Ending IP to configure the range of IP addresses that the DFL-1000 can assign.

+- Netmask Enter the Netmask that the DFL-1000 assigns to the DHCP clients. - LeaseOptionally type in the interval in seconds after which a DHCP client must ask the DHCP server for a new address. - Domain Optionally type in the domain that the DHCP server assigns to the client. - DNS IP Optionally type in the IP addresses of up to 3 DNS servers that the DHCP clients can use for looking up domain names.

 Default Route Optionally type in the default route assigned to DHCP clients.
 Exclusion Range Optionally type in up to 4 exclusion ranges of IP addresses within the starting IP and ending IP addresses that cannot be assigned to DHCP clients.
 If you have configured PPTP or L2TP, use the exclusion range to exclude the IP addresses assigned to PPTP or L2TP users.
 For more information, see PPTP and L2TP VPNs .

 - Select Apply. - Configure the IP network settings of the computers on your network to use DHCP.
-Use the address of the DFL internal interface as the DHCP server address.
+Use the address of the DFL-1000 internal interface as the DHCP server address.